azohra/strapped.sh/README.md

 and having no physical dependancies, Strapped.sh maintains a minimal footprint by operating as a SaaS which remotely sources the files it needs on demand.

-At a high level view, Straped.sh operates as a console command orchestrator.
+At a high level view, Straped.sh acts as a console command orchestrator.
 These commands are implemented by something we call `straps`.
 Simply write a `yml` configuration file containing any number of these straps and let Strapped.sh do the rest.

-An example of a full computer configuration can be seen [here](https://gist.github.com/MatthewNielsen27/92b7c99e8c5b6632e977539110301def)
+An example of a full computer configuration filecan be seen [here](https://gist.github.com/MatthewNielsen27/92b7c99e8c5b6632e977539110301def).

 🔫 #StayStrapped